-Providing information to the public and business in regard to resource efficiency aids the reduction of unnecessary waste.
-Norwich City Council recognises that we should show leadership in regard to our own estate, and enable others to follow our actions.
+Norwich City Council recognises that it should show leadership in regard to our own estate and enable others to follow our actions.

-Devise and implement a programme to deliver energy efficiency measures in private sector housing and business
+Devise and implement a programme to deliver energy efficiency measures in housing and business

-- Upgraded a range of housing stock with various energy saving measures including: - o High efficiency condensing boilers - Double glazing - Composite doors (front and back) - Loft insulation - Internal and external wall insulation. - Investigated the viability of, and fitted one home with an air source heat pump.
+- Upgraded a range of housing stock with various energy saving measures including: - o high efficiency condensing boilers - o double glazing - o composite doors (front and back) - loft insulation - o internal and external wall insulation. - Investigated the viability of, and fitted one home with an air source heat pump.
 Ongoing monitoring of this technology. - Investigated viability of, and fitted one home with solar thermal technology.
-Ongoing monitoring of this technology. - 31 homes were fitted with solar photo voltaic (PV) panels. - We have appointed a dedicated Energy & building services officer. - Delivery of home energy and grant awareness and campaigns - Sharing best practice with the Norfolk Climate change Taskforce and other regional agencies - Adoption of the Greater Norwich Development Partnership Joint Core Strategy and continued high construction standards in new developments - Delivery of the Eco retrofit HCA programme enhancing in excess of 800 homes with measures including; loft insulation, cavity wall insulation, composite front and rear doors, double glazed uPVC window, and high efficiency combination boilers - Referrals to Carbon Trust and Energy Saving Trust resources
+Ongoing monitoring of this technology. - 31 homes were fitted with solar photo voltaic (PV) panels. - We have appointed a dedicated energy and building services officer. - Delivery of home energy and grant awareness and campaigns - Sharing best practice with the Norfolk Climate Change Taskforce and other regional agencies - Adoption of the Greater Norwich Development Partnership Joint Core Strategy and continued high construction standards in new developments - Delivery of the eco retrofit programme, which by working with the Homes and Communities Agency, enhanced in excess of 800 homes with measures including; loft insulation, cavity wall insulation, composite front and rear doors, double glazed uPVC window, and high efficiency combination boilers - Referrals to Carbon Trust and Energy Saving Trust resources

-- Continued construction of more environmentally sustainable developments via the delivery of the joint core strategy and other emerging planning documents - Working with the big 6 energy providers to make provision for the forthcoming Green Deal/ Energy Company Obligation (ECO) opportunities. - Putting systems in place for residents to access Green Deal funding streams. - It is our target to see all housing stock with uPVC windows by 2014/15. - Continued targeted delivery of eco retrofit measures to achieve minimum Norwich Standard within our housing stock - Continue to investigate new and innovative technologies such as Photo Voltaic Thermal (PVT) installations.
+- Continue construction of more environmentally sustainable developments via the delivery of the Joint Core Strategy and other emerging planning documents - Work with the big six energy providers to make provision for the forthcoming Green Deal/ Energy Company Obligation (ECO) opportunities. - Put systems in place for residents to access Green Deal funding streams. - Look to meet our target of ensuring all the housing stock has uPVC windows by 2014/15. - Continue targeted delivery of eco-retrofit measures to achieve minimum Norwich Standard within our housing stock

+• Continue to investigate new and innovative technologies such as photo voltaic thermal (PVT) installations.

-Priority 1c) Energy consumption - Transport
+Priority 1c) Energy consumption - transport